This post may contain affiliate links.

-Few meals are more satisfying when it’s frigid outside than a big bowl of hot soup.
-I have many favorites like Pappa al Pomodoro and Pasta e Fagioli, but I’m always looking for new soup recipes to try.
+Few meals are more satisfying when it's frigid outside than a big bowl of Tuscan Farro Soup.
+I have many favorites like Pappa al Pomodoro and Pasta e Fagioli, but I'm always looking for new soup recipes to try.

-But this recipe is from Giovanna.
-We decided to do a ‘soup swap’ post – I made her Farro and Borlotti Bean Soup, and she made one of my favorites Vegan Butternut Squash Soup with her own twist – a dollop of fresh, sheep’s milk ricotta.
+But this Tuscan Farro Soup recipe is from Giovanna.
+We decided to do a 'soup swap' post - I made her Farro and Borlotti Bean Soup, and she made one of my favorites Vegan Butternut Squash Soup with her own twist - a dollop of fresh, sheep's milk ricotta.
 Yum!

 Her recipes continue to amaze me.
 Is it her Italian heritage or just a gift, to come up with uncomplicated recipes with such extraordinary flavor (I'm looking at you ragu sauce!)?
 Whatever the answer, this soup is delicious: hearty, healthful, filling, fantastic.

 For the garlic croutons:

 - 2 slices thick bread crusts removed, I used whole wheat sourdough

 - 1 clove garlic halved lengthwise